Skip to main content Skip to footer

 • Wetlands less than 25 acres

-• Wetland properties located in Suisun
+• Wetland units located in Suisun exceeding 250 acres

 • Wetlands enrolled in any annual incentive program (i.e., NRCS EQIP) that provides payment to conduct flooding during the same time window